 Ablation procedures that isolate the pulmonary veins from the left atrium can prevent AF without causing AV block.
 In comparison to other ablation procedures, pulmonary vein isolation has a lower success rate (60 to 80%) and a higher complication rate (1 to 5%).
 Accordingly, this procedure is often reserved for the best candidates—younger patients with drug-resistant AF who have no significant structural heart disease.

-Aspirin is less effective than warfarin but is used for patients with no risk factors for thromboembolism or those with contraindications to oral anticoagulation.
-The left atrial appendage may be surgically ligated or closed with a transcatheter device when warfarin and antiplatelet drugs are absolutely contraindicated.
+The left atrial appendage may be surgically ligated or closed with a transcatheter device when appropriate antithrombotic therapy is absolutely contraindicated.

 Atrial fibrillation is an irregularly irregular atrial rhythm that may be episodic or continuous; paroxysms of tachycardia may occur.

-QRS complexes should be narrow; a wide complex occurs with intraventricular conduction defects or Wolff-Parkinson-White syndrome.
+QRS complexes are typically narrow; a wide complex may occur with intraventricular conduction defects or Wolff-Parkinson-White syndrome.

-Patients should have echocardiography and thyroid function testing.
+Patients should have ECG, echocardiography, and thyroid function testing.

-Heart rate is controlled (typically to < 100 beats/min at rest); first-line drugs include β-blockers and nondihydropyridine Ca channel blockers (eg, verapamil, diltiazem).
+Heart rate is controlled typically to < 100 beats/min at rest; first-line drugs include beta-blockers and nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem).

 Restoration of sinus rhythm is not as important as rate control and does not eliminate the need for anticoagulation but may help patients with continuing symptoms or hemodynamic compromise (eg, heart failure); synchronized cardioversion or drugs can be used.

-Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism; aspirin is used for those with no risk factors.
+Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism

 Drug NameSelect Trade